 Possibly the best way Sacramento rental property management professionals can protect themselves against legal woes is to document everything.
 We are not saying it is easy or fun, but we are saying it is necessary.
 Make the time to put everything in writing.
 It is difficult to recall every maintenance request, what was done to solve the maintenance request, or every conversation you have had with tenants regarding lease violations, and much more that property owners deal with daily.
 By documenting these things, you create a paper trail that can protect you if a tenant or applicant tries to sue you.
 You can document the old fashioned way by handwriting notes, opt to type notes on your computer, or utilize property management software that allows a note taking option on resident files.
 Date and time stamp your documented notes.

 Do not take your chances in falling victim to costly legal fees.
-Contact the leader in Sacramento rental property management, SAC-METRO today.
+Contact the leader in Sacramento rental property management, Select today.
 Let us protect you.